 Artist Michelle Arnold Paine

 Michelle Arnold Paine is a contemporary painter with a unique freshness in her approach to representational painting.
-Her subjects of landscape, figure, and architecture draw on medieval texts, art historical images and observation of the nature and the built environment.
+Her subjects of figure, landscape, and architecture draw on medieval texts, art historical images and observation of the nature and the built environment.

 While living and working for a study abroad program in Orvieto, Italy for three years, she became fascinated by the shapes and forms of medieval architecture and art which are the context of daily life there.
 It was in Italy that she found her vocation as an artist and also a connection to history and tradition through the Catholic Church.
+Much of her work centers on themes related to the Virgin Mary and the encounter of the human and divine in the narrative of the Annunciation.

 After completing a Post-Baccalaureate Certificate from the School of the Museum of Fine Arts in Boston and a M.F.A. from University of New Hampshire she taught Drawing, Painting and Design for seven years at various colleges in New England.